 Mauricio Alvarez is currently charged with misconduct or neglect of ship owner that resulted in the death of an individual in Southern District of Florida case number 18-20314-CR-ALTONAGA.
 Alvarez’s jury trial is scheduled for September 4, 2018.

 Mr. Greenberg commended the investigative efforts of CGIS and FWC in this matter.
-This case is being prosecuted by Assistant U.S. Attorney Daniel J. Marcet and Coast Guard Special Assistant U.S. Attorney Phil Jones.
+This case is being prosecuted by Assistant U.S. Attorney Daniel J. Marcet and Coast Guard Special Assistant U.S. Attorney Philip Jones.

 A criminal complaint is merely an allegation and all defendants are presumed innocent until proven guilty in a court of law.